By Katherine Gregg

 Journal Political Writer

-According to information that the Economic Progress Institute presented state lawmakers, that $10.50 an hour represents $5,200 a year less than the standard of need for an adult living in Rhode Island — meaning individuals and families earning the current minimum wage cannot afford “the cost of basic necessities.”
+According to the Economic Progress Institute, that $21,840 is $5,200 a year less than the standard-of-need for an adult living in Rhode Island, meaning “individuals and families depending upon the current minimum wage cannot afford the basic necessities.”

 Of the “many thousands of Rhode Island workers who stand to benefit from the proposed increase,″ the Institute told the lawmakers, “well over half are women.″ Most are not teenagers.
 And any minimum wage increase “helps reverse wage disparities for workers of color — nearly half of all black and Latino workers would benefit from an increase.”
 The Institute also cited studies disputing the perennial argument by business groups that wage hikes lead to job cuts.